IBMStreams/endpoint-monitor/README.md

  <img width="236" alt="image" src="https://user-images.githubusercontent.com/3769612/64719622-7d516e80-d47d-11e9-9cb3-c90bc4406de5.png">

-The name of the secret is used in the next step as the `STREAMS_USER_SECRET` parameter.
+The name of the secret is used in step 4 as the `STREAMS_USER_SECRET` parameter.

 2. If your `openshift` project does not contain the image `nginx:1.14` then add it using.